Receiving the Gifts of the Spirit

 We are so glad you have chosen The Basilica to begin your son or daughter's preparation for the sacrament of confirmation.

 We incorporate preparation for confirmation into our ongoing faith formation classes throughout Grade 9 and 10.
-Students attending a Catholic high school may choose to participate in the confirmation-only meetings and classes.
+Students attending a Catholic high school may choose to participate in the confirmation-only meetings and classes on Saturday mornings in Grade 10.
 Confirmation is celebrated at The Basilica of Saint Mary during the Easter Season.

 - Mandatory parent/sponsor/candidate meeting in October

-- Five candidate meetings that take place on Saturday mornings throughout the year
+- Six candidate meetings that take place on Saturday mornings throughout the year

 - Monthly candidate/sponsor conversations arranged by the candidate and the sponsor